The Green where the sun often shines

 The veins leading away

-Busy roads lead away from this wide circle of life.
+Busy roads lead away from this wide circle of life in which the sun often shines on the tree-lined village.
 Three roads lead upwards out of the valley towards other villages.
 Whereas the other portals are the main route from one town to the next.
 In a southbound direction, the route travels towards an industrial estate located just after a pleasant park – the one mentioned in a previous blog.
 Ancient Ash trees, Poplars, Holm Oak and Cedar all grow in this area.
 By their size, you can tell they have been here a long time.
 The park used to be on the grounds of the old Manor house.
 Hence the name!

-Big articulated lorries thunder through this village green on route to the industrial estate carrying various goods.
+Wheeling down these congested roads, big articulated lorries thunder through this village green.
+They are on route to the industrial estate carrying various goods.
 These lorry drivers have to use maximum driving skills to squeeze their loads through gaps that seem too small, between parked cars and busses held at a stop, accepting passengers.
 The roadside kerbs chewed up as another lorry returning to the motorway junction meets another head-on and has to mount to the sidewalk to avoid any collisions.

 More to follow about village life……